polarityio/axonius/README.md

 ### Search Result Limit
 Maximum number of Axonius search results to return in the Polarity overlay window.

+### Only return exact matches for hostnames

+If checked, the integration will only return exact matches on hostnames.

 ## Installation Instructions